 Omalizumab is a humanised monoclonal antibody that binds to circulating immunoglobulin E (IgE) and reduces the release of inflammatory mediators from mast cells and basophils.

-It is currently licensed as add-on therapy for patients with severe, persistent allergic asthma.
 It is given by subcutaneous injection once every 4 weeks.

 The trade name of omalizumab is Xolair™.

 Chronic spontaneous urticaria (also called chronic idiopathic urticaria) is defined as hives or wheals that last for at least 6 weeks, with or without angioedema.
 Urticaria is often extremely itchy, interfering with sleep, daily activities, social interactions, school and work life.